mariusz-schimke/GiGraph/README.md

         private static void Main(string[] args)
         {
             var graph = new DotGraph(isDirected: true);

-            graph.Edges.Add("Hello", "World!");
+            // add an edge that connects the two specified nodes
+            // (you don't have to add the nodes to the node collection of the graph
+            // unless you need to specify some attributes for them) graph.Edges.Add("Hello", "World!");

             // write it to console as string